-Members of the Rush community may access library resources (e.g., PubMed, CINAHL, eBooks, etc) from off campus by using a proxy account.
+Members of the Rush community may access most library resources (e.g., PubMed, CINAHL, eBooks, ILLiad, etc.) from off campus with their Rush username and password.

 To access materials, start at the Library of Rush University Medical Center's home page.
 Click the link to the resource you need, and you will be prompted for your username and password.
 Once you have entered your information, you will be taken to the resource.

-Students and employees at Rush University Medical Center, Rush-Copley Family Medicine residents and residents and fellows at Rush University Medical Center or John H. Stroger, Jr. Hospital of Cook County do not need to apply for a proxy account.
+Students and employees at Rush University Medical Center, Rush-Copley Family Medicine residents, and residents and fellows at Rush University Medical Center or John H. Stroger, Jr. Hospital of Cook County are automatically granted access to the library's online resources and do not need to complete an application or request access.

 If you are a resident or fellow at John H. Stroger, Jr. Hospital of Cook County, your credentials were delivered to your Cook County Health and Hospitals System email account when you began your program.